-LOAD BALANCED WEB SERVERS Utilising multiple web servers behind a session-state aware load balancer can provide seamless failover to cater for loss of a web server.
-LOAD BALANCED PRIZMDOC SERVERS Accusoft support having two or more PrizmDoc servers behind a round-robin style load balancer.
+Load Balanced Web Servers Utilising multiple web servers behind a session-state aware load balancer can provide seamless failover to cater for loss of a web server.
+Load Balanced PrizmDoc Servers Accusoft supports having two or more PrizmDoc servers behind a round-robin style load balancer.
 EDT is simply configured with the address of the load balancer, which passes the request to the next in queue PrizmDoc server.
 Retrieval of cached documents from the appropriate PrizmDoc server is handled internally by PrizmDoc.
-ALWAYS-ON HIGH AVAILABILITY CLUSTERED SQL SERVERS When installed in a Windows Failover Cluster, Microsoft SQL Server can be configured to use SQL Listeners and Synchronous, Always-On High Availability Groups without sharing underlying storage.
+Always-On High Availability Clustered SQL Servers When installed in a Windows Failover Cluster, Microsoft SQL Server can be configured to use SQL Listeners and Synchronous, Always-On High Availability Groups without sharing underlying storage.
 While this configuration may have a significant cost impact on the setup and operation of your EDT environment, it provides almost instant failover in the case of SQL server loss.
-WINDOWS DISTRIBUTED FILE SYSTEM Microsoft Windows Server includes a feature known as "Distributed File System".
+Windows Distributed File System Microsoft Windows Server includes a feature known as "Distributed File System".
 This automatically synchronises data across two or more file servers and offers a high level of redundancy.
-FILE SERVER Whether a Microsoft Windows 2012 R2 or higher server, or a device such as a NAS or SAN that can provide a UNC addressable resource, the File Server contains the original source data, the EDT Store, and any data exported from the system.
+File Storage Whether a Microsoft Windows 2012 R2 or higher server, or a device such as a NAS or SAN that can provide a UNC addressable resource, File Storage contains the original source data, the EDT Store, and any data exported from EDT.